youngsunlee07/GeminiExplorer/README.md

 ### Installation Steps

+1. Create a new project on Google Cloud Platform:
+    - Enable the Vertex AI API.
+    - Create a service account:
+        - Assign a name and role to the account.
+    - Generate a key:
+        - Choose JSON format as the key type, which is required for SDK authentication.

-1. Clone this repository:
+2. Clone this repository:
     ```bash
     git clone https://github.com/youngsunlee07/GoogleGemini.git
     ```

-2. Navigate to the project directory
+3. Navigate to the project directory:

-3. Install the required packages:
     ```bash
+    cd GoogleGemini
+    ```

+4. Install the required packages:
+    ```bash
     pip install streamlit google-cloud-aiplatform
     ```

-4. Install and initialize the Google Cloud SDK:
+5. Install and initialize the Google Cloud SDK:
     - Follow the [official installation guide](https://cloud.google.com/sdk/docs/install) to install the Google Cloud SDK.
     - After installation, initialize the SDK using the following command:
       ```bash